Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 dixon-peacock3

 1991 - The Jim and Florence Peacock Residence, 306 North Boundary Street, Chapel Hill NC.
 Built by McLean Building Company.
 The house is sited on the lowest of three formal gardens planted by UNC-Chapel Hill Botany professor W. C. Coker in the early 1900s.
 Won a 1994 South Atlantic Region AIA Honor Award.
 Landscape architect David Swanson was responsible for garden redesign using the remaining stone walls and based on old photos from the Carolina Collection of UNC Library.
-As of 2012 still owned by the Peacocks.
+Sold in 2018 to Druscilla French and Stephen Cumbie.
 Photos by Jerry Markatos and Artie Dixon.

 dixon